jbonde/MAIA/README.md

 For further insight to the sub-menus please check the MAIA.png flowchart

 # Data acquisition
 Data is picked up via UDP on a standard LAN either wired or wireless in order to service as many display configurations as desired on board.
-Instrument data are acquired and submitted from the MAIAserver (see separate git) or any other device capable of broadcasting standard NMEA-strings via UDP.
+Instrument data are acquired and submitted from the MAIA server (see MAIAserver.py) or any other device capable of broadcasting standard NMEA-strings via UDP.

+The MAIA application can be tested by running MAIAsimulator.py on a separate RPi connected to same LAN.
+This will take you on a virtual but realistic trip around the Danish island Anholt in a fairly stable westerly breeze.
+If you at the samt time start a trip in MAIA you can after 3-4 hours upload the CSV-file to Google maps and test the log data that were recorded.